-Military retirement pay based on age or length of service is considered taxable income for Federal income taxes.
-However, military disability retirement pay and veterans' benefits, including service-connected disability pension payments, may be partially or fully excluded from taxable income.
+Military retirement pay based on age or length of service is considered taxable income for Federal income taxes, and most state income taxes.
+However, military disability retirement pay and veterans' benefits, including service-connected disability pension payments, are almost always fully excluded from taxable income.

 Military retirement pay based on age or length of service is taxable and must be included as income for Federal income taxes.
-The amount a retiree pays to participate in the Survivors Benefit Plan (SBP) is excluded from taxable income.
-For Social Security tax purposes, military retirement pay is not considered earned income and no Social Security payroll taxes (also known as Federal Insurance Contributions Act (FICA) taxes) are withheld from military retirement pay.
+The amount of your pay that is deducted for the Survivors Benefit Plan (SBP) is excluded from taxable income.
+For Social Security tax purposes, military retirement pay is not considered earned income and no Social Security is withheld.

 For more information, visit Publication 525, "Taxable and Nontaxable Income," Special Rules for Certain Employees/Military regarding Federal taxes on military retirement pay or veterans' benefits maintained by the Internal Revenue Service.

 Get the Latest Financial Tips

 Whether you're trying to balance your budget, build up your credit, select a good life insurance program, or are gearing up for a home purchase, Military.com has you covered.
 Sign up for a free membership and get the latest military benefit updates and tips delivered straight to your inbox.